Tughlaq Durbar: Reception

-The film opened up with mixed reviews from both critics and audiences.
-To praise for the acting of Vijay Sethupathi, and Parthiban and the comically delivered dialogues.
-Baradwaj Rangan of Film Companion South wrote "The second half seems all over the place, like little scenes stitched together instead of one integral, organic screenplay.
+Haricharan Pudipeddi of Hindustan Times wrote, "With a very promising core idea, the film could’ve been a lot more ambitious, but it settles for less.
+Nevertheless, Tughlaq Durbar largely entertains with a fun twist on familiar tropes and some highly memorable performances".
+Baradwaj Rangan wrote for Film Companion, "The second half seems all over the place, like little scenes stitched together instead of one integral, organic screenplay.
 The ending is funny in a certain way but it also doesn't fit in with the rest of the film.
-It might work as a standalone scene, but like the rest of the film, it needed far better writing and conceptualization."
+It might work as a standalone scene, but like the rest of the film, it needed far better writing and conceptualization".